seinokoula/elysia_bun_A4/README.md

 ## Running the Application

-To start the application in development mode, use the dev script:
+To see the application in action, start the application in development mode:
 ```
 bun dev
 ```
+and open http://localhost:3000/ in your browser.
+You will see a form to create a new user and all the user with thei username and email.

 To start the application, use the start script:
 ```